twisted/twisted/docs/core/development/policy/compatibility-policy.rst

 **Every change is unique.**

 Sometimes, we'll want to make a change that fits with the spirit of this document (keeping Twisted working for applications which rely upon it) but may not fit with the letter of the procedure described above (the change modifies behavior of an existing API sufficiently that something might break).
-Generally, the reason that one would want to do this is to give applications a performance enhancement or bug fix that could break behavior in undesirable hypothetical uses of an existing API, but we don't want well-behaved applications to pay the penalty of a deprecation/adopt-a-new-API/removal cycle in order to get the benefits of the improvement if they don't need to.
+Generally, the reason that one would want to do this is to give applications a performance enhancement or bug fix that could break behavior in unintended hypothetical uses of an existing API, but we don't want well-behaved applications to pay the penalty of a deprecation/adopt-a-new-API/removal cycle in order to get the benefits of the improvement if they don't need to.

 If this is the case for your change, it's possible to make such a modification without a deprecation/removal cycle.
 However, we must give users an opportunity to discover whether a particular incompatible change affects them: we should not trust our own assessments of how code uses the API.